-ProctorU Information
+ProctorU Student Information

 The University of Connecticut has partnered with ProctorU for proctoring services for online courses.